hargup/hargup.github.io/webnotes/eat_your_own_turtle.md

     efforts at this should be solidifying current knowledge rather than absorbing more.

-* Intellectual  and  ethical  freedom  requires the absence  of  the  skin  of  others in one’s gam One-dimensional stochastic process always revisits.
+* Intellectual  and  ethical  freedom  requires the absence  of  the  skin  of  others in one’s game One-dimensional stochastic process always revisits.

 # How to own people